The Watertown Soccer Club (WSC) is a non-profit organization whose purpose is to promote youth soccer in Watertown and in the surrounding area.

 In 2018, the Board of Directors decided it was time to revamp the entire Club.
-The first thing the Board did was look at the city of the Watertown and determine what members of the club were truly proud of in our community.
 The Board determined the Octagon House was an important reflection of what the city of Watertown stands for.
 The Octagon House was built by John and Eliza Richards in 1854, which approximates a circle, providing the greatest utilization of space.
 In its time the Octagon House was very progressive, including central heating, running water and a ventilation system.
 The Watertown Soccer Club logo is now in the shape of an Octagon to pay respect to the progressive thinking and the use of space John Richards had imagined.

-The circular swirl within the logo represents the continuing education the club provides through the participation as a Soccer Player, Referee, Coach and even as a Board Member.
-The city of Watertown started this transition when it established America’s First Kindergarten.
-In 1856, Margarethe Meyer Schurz, brought all she learned about children education from our hometown Hamburg, Germany.
-She opened a school known as a “children’s garden”, aka a “Kindergarten”.
+The circular swirl within the logo represents the continuing education the club provides through participation as a Soccer Player, Referee, Coach and even as a Board Member.
+The city of Watertown's love of education has been evident ever since it established America’s First Kindergarten started in 1856 by Margarethe Meyer Schurz.